 PPP transaction for cruise terminals concession

-We advised the Puerto Rico Port Authority on designing and tendering a concession for the upgrade and operations of all cruise facilities at the port of San Juan.
-By adding berthing capacity and increasing the commercial performance, we helped to grow the position of San Juan as a home port in the Caribbean cruise market.
+We advised the Puerto Rico Port Authority (PRPA) on designing and tendering a concession for the upgrade and operations of all cruise facilities at the Port of San Juan.
+By adding berthing capacity and increasing the commercial performance, our work will help to grow the position of San Juan as a home port in the Caribbean cruise market.
+The renovated piers will also create thousands of new direct and indirect jobs and provide much-needed capacity for the docking of hospital ships and the unloading of relief supplies in the event of future disasters.

 The challenge

-The Puerto Rico Port Authority (PRPA) requires a large capital improvement to upgrade and expand the cruise piers and redevelop currently unused wharves into world-class cruise terminals.
-The port infrastructure was also damaged after hurricane Maria in 2017, further adding to the short-term investment burden.
-The Authority aims at combining all facilities into a single concession to enhance integration, economies of scale and optimization of the cruise terminals masterplan.
+The Puerto Rico Port Authority (PRPA) required a large capital improvement to upgrade and expand the cruise piers and redevelop currently unused wharves into world-class cruise terminals.
+The port infrastructure was also damaged after Hurricane Maria in 2017, further adding to the short-term investment burden.
+The Authority combined all facilities into a single concession to enhance integration, economies of scale, and optimization of the cruise terminals masterplan.

 The approach